cs-open-project/projectsfound/README.md

 Description: Gravitino is a high-performance, geo-distributed, and federated metadata like designed to manage metadata seamlessly across diverse data sources, vendors, and regions.
 Its primary goal is to provide users with unified metadata access for both data and AI assets.

 介绍: Gravitino is a high-performance, geo-distributed, and federated metadata like designed to manage metadata seamlessly across diverse data sources, vendors, and regions.
 Its primary goal is to provide users with unified metadata access for both data and AI assets.

-### Griffin[大数据的数据质量解决方案]

-Description: Griffin is a open source Data Quality solution for distributed data systems at any scale in both streaming or batch data context

-介绍: Griffin is a open source Data Quality solution for distributed data systems at any scale in both streaming or batch data context

 ### Groovy[基于 JVM 平台的动态/敏捷编程语言]